avaneeshjoshi/Java-Projects/README.md

 # Java-Projects
-This is where I put my Java Projects
-Please DO NOT use my projects without my permission.
-This is a place to show off my code.
+This is where I put my Java projects to show off my code.